When I was planning my first trip to Morocco, I spent time reading through tons of blog posts and packing lists about

 So what the heck DO you wear in Morocco as a woman?

 Luckily for you, I kept track of everything I packed for my first trip to Morocco and took copious notes on what I wore the most, what I didn't really need, and what I wish I would have packed instead with the express purpose of writing this Morocco packing list for you!

 First, some observations on how women dress in Morocco, and what you should and shouldn't pack.

 1. Yes, you should dress conservatively

-Morocco is a Muslim-majority country, and you'll find most women there dressed very modestly, usually wearing a hijab or other kind of headscarf.
+Morocco is a Muslim-majority country, and you'll find most women there dressed pretty modestly, usually wearing a hijab or other kind of headscarf.